-- 318.-(1) Subject to rule 315A(5), an originating process issued in the Family Justice Courts which is to be served out of Singapore in any jurisdiction (other than Malaysia or Brunei Darussalam) - (a) must be sent by the Registrar of the Family Justice Courts to the Registrar of the Supreme Court; and - (b) must be served in accordance with these Rules relating to the service out of Singapore of an originating process issued in the Supreme Court.

-(2) Every certificate of service received by the Registrar of the Supreme Court in respect of any service mentioned in paragraph (1)

-or any service pursuant to rule 315A(5) must be transmitted by him to the Registrar of the Family Justice Courts.
+- 318.-(1) An originating process issued in the Family Justice Courts which is to be served out of Singapore in any jurisdiction (other than Malaysia or Brunei Darussalam) - (a) must be sent by the Registrar of the Family Justice Courts to the Registrar of the Supreme Court; and - (b) must be served in accordance with these Rules relating to the service out of Singapore of an originating process issued in the Supreme Court. - (2) Every certificate of service received by the Registrar of the Supreme Court in respect of such service must be transmitted by him to the Registrar of the Family Justice Courts.